 If there’s one thing I want you to understand right away, it’s this:

 You can usually trust a poor VA.
-But you should never trust a good VA.
+But when there’s pathology, never trust a good VA.

-High-contrast single-letter VA is a good measure of visual function in a healthy-but-blurred eye, which is why we use it all the time in routine optometric practice.
+High-contrast single-letter visual acuity is a good measure of visual function in a healthy-but-blurred eye, which is why we use it all the time in routine optometric practice.
 But it’s a particularly poor measure of visual function in a pathological eye.

 If the scotoma does go across the fovea, you will certainly get a greatly decreased VA.
 If your patient is only reading 6/120 (20/400), you can really tell they have low vision.
 But we frequently see patients with very substantial loss of visual function who are still seeing 6/12, 6/9, sometimes even 6/6 (20/20).
 Even when the VA is moderately impaired (say 6/48), bear in mind that they might have impaired function well in excess of what you’d expect from that VA.

-You need to remember that a good VA indicates the foveal field is intact, but it says nothing about the integrity of the macular field.
+You need to remember that a good VA indicates the foveal field is intact, but it says nothing about the integrity of the broader macular field, which is often where the action is at.

 Causes of Vision Impairment

-Impairment of visual function in low vision is primarily due to three-and-a-half factors:
+Impairment is primarily due to one or more of these three-and-a-half factors:

 - Loss of foveal vision (and therefore decreased VA) — of course it happens, but it’s only one possible factor.